coderpatros/docker-geoserver-azure-web-app/README.md

 # GeoServer Azure Web App Docker Container

-Although you can use this to try out GeoServer this isn't really geared up for production use.

-There is no data persistance.
-Think of this as a base image for Linux Azure Web Apps.

 Available from Docker Hub as `patroscoder/geoserver-azure-web-app`

 `/home/geoserver-data` is used as the GeoServer data directory.